 The MCQ is held twice a year (usually in March and September).

-The next available MCQ exam after that will be in September 2020, applications for this exam will close in June 2020.
-To be eligible to sit the exam your application for Recognition of Qualifications must be submitted by 1 May 2020.
+The next MCQ exam will be held Wednesday 1 September 2021.
+Applications for the September 2021 MCQ will close 23 July 2021.
+To be eligible to sit the exam your stage 1, application for assessment, must be submitted by 14 June 2021.
+For those eligible to apply, applications for the September 2021 MCQ are now open.
 Contact the Board for further information.

 Please ensure your documentation is complete when you send it in and your referees meet the appropriate deadline to ensure your assessment can be completed to enable you to apply for the MCQ in time, if your qualifications are successfully recognised by the Board.